panteLx/easynews-plus-plus/README.md

 ### What is Easynews?

 Easynews is a premium Usenet provider offering a web-based Usenet browser.
 It enables users to search, preview, and download files from Usenet newsgroups without requiring a newsreader.
 Known for its user-friendly interface and fast download speeds, Easynews serves as an alternative to debrid services (Real-Debrid, Premiumize, AllDebrid, etc.).
 An active Easynews subscription is required to use this addon.

+### How do I configure the addon server?

+You can configure the addon server using environment variables:

+1. **Port Configuration**: Change the default port (1337) by setting the `PORT` environment variable
+2. **Logging Level**: Adjust the verbosity of logs with the `EASYNEWS_LOG_LEVEL` variable

+The easiest way to configure these settings is by copying the `.env.example` file to `.env` in the project root.

+For Docker deployments, the docker-compose.yml file is already configured to use the `.env` file automatically.

 ### How does the caching system work?